 I’m a famous witch.
 I live on an island in the center of a large lake.
 A golden lantern hangs outside my door, but no one comes here.
 I hear only the sweet tinkling bells on the golden horns of my goat who is feeding nearby.
 I am sitting by the fire, wrapped in a golden cloak that lights up the whole house.

 On the surface, you will find me all sweet tinkling music and golden light.
 Underneath, I not so pretty.
 I have had to become cunning to acquire my wealth.

 There’s a knock on my door.
 Three young men are standing there.
 They’re brothers, I can tell that.
-They are asking for shelter.
+They ask me if I can give them shelter.
 They say they are tired and hungry.
 I don’t like the smirking faces of the two older boys.
-They haven’t done a day’s work in their lives and they think they can easily get handouts from an ugly old woman.
-The youngest boy would serve, however.
-I could do something with him..
+They haven’t done a day’s work in their lives, and they think they can easily get handouts from an ugly old woman.
+The youngest boy has potential, though.
+I could do something with him.

-“You can get no food or shelter here,” I say to the older ones.
+“You can’t get any food or shelter here,” I say to the older ones.
 “Take your boat to the other side of the lake.
 There’s a palace there.
-Leave the boy with me.
-I can find work for him, though something tells me he is quick and cunning, and will do me ill.”
+You, boy, you can stay with me, though I suspect you’re quick and cunning, and you’ll do me ill.”

 “What harm can a poor boy like me do to a great Troll like you?” he says.
 “Let me go, I pray you.
 I promise never to hurt you.”

 “Fine.
 Go, then.”
 Off he runs to join his brothers.
 He’ll be back, that little thief.
 It takes one to know one.